tersooumah/load-balancer/README.md

 ![14](https://github.com/user-attachments/assets/0df24a85-f73c-4cf6-89c0-64e699b014a6)

-•	Follow the same steps to create the new subnet, save for a few changes: o	Fill in a different name for his subnet o	Click the ‘Availability zone’ dropdown, and for this subnet, you’ll be using ‘us-east-1b’. o	In the IPv4 subnet CIDR block, use the subnet range 20.0.3.0/24.
+•	Follow the same steps to create the new subnet, save for a few changes:
+Fill in a different name for his subnet.
+Click the ‘Availability zone’ dropdown, and for this subnet, you’ll be using ‘us-east-1b’.
+In the IPv4 subnet CIDR block, use the subnet range 20.0.3.0/24.
 Once done, click ‘Create subnet.’
 ![15](https://github.com/user-attachments/assets/9c092121-9d65-4071-8803-021f3eb9511d)